danielschafi/cobolToJava/README.md

 5. Prompt to translate it with AST
 6. convert it to java with AST
 7. Try to compile and run it

+Tell it to translate it to java ONLY from the COBOL AST